Day 1 Berlin We recommend arriving a day or two early to fully explore this world-renowned city.

 Day 2 Berlin (1B) Berlin is an amazing city with tangible historical importance and a melting pot of different cultures and flavours.

 Day 3 Berlin/Kraków (1B) Watch the scenery go by as you journey to Krakòw.
-With free time, opt to explore the different neighbourhoods like the Jewish section and main square.
+En route, stop by the Pławniowice Palace grounds, one of the best maintained in Silesia.
+With free time in Krakòw, opt to explore the different neighbourhoods like the Jewish section and main square.
 Dip into a local milk bar for a real Polish meal.

 Private Vehicle (6.00-6.50 hours, 600km)